Po (river): Tributaries

 The Reno (R) was a tributary of the Po until the middle of the eighteenth century when the course was diverted to lessen the risk of devastating floods.
 The Tanaro is about 50 km (31 mi) longer than the upper Po at their confluence near Alessandria.

+The longest tributaries of the Po are Adda (313 km), Oglio (280 km), Tanaro (276 km) and Ticino (248 km).